Myrythm/Web-Based-Chatbot-Sentiment-Analysis/README.md

-# Sentiment Analysis Web Application
+# Web-Based Chatbot Sentiment Analysis

 This is a simple web application that analyzes user input text and responds with a sentiment-based message.
 The application uses a Flask backend to communicate with a Hugging Face sentiment analysis model and a frontend built with HTML, CSS, and JavaScript.